 The primary source of revenue for the company will come from the sales of helium, natural gas, and condensate.
-DME operates a vertically integrated business model, allowing us to sell directly to end users.
+DME operates a vertically integrated business model.
+With a prime location less than 300 feet from the El Paso Main Line, stretching from California to Texas, our processing facility offers the unique advantage of direct sales to end users.